SysKitTeam/docs-point/integrations/syskit-point-api.md

 * **Click Add a permission option (2)** - a sidebar opens where you should:
   * **Select the APIs my organization uses tab; search and find Syskit Point API (3) and click to select** - sidebar shows new information
   * **Select the displayed permission (4)**
-    * We strongly encourage applying the principle of least privilege and provide the minimum level of permissions required to accommodate your integration requirements
+    * We strongly encourage applying the principle of least privilege and providing the minimum level of permissions required to accommodate your integration requirements
     * [Find more details about available permissions in the Permissions section](syskit-point-api.md#permissions)
   * **Click Add permissions (5)**
 * **Click the Grant admin consent option (6)** - confirmation dialog opens: **Click Yes to confirm**